 - Use seedless cucumbers to save a step.
 I much prefer English, Persian or Pickling cucumbers since there is no need to peel or remove the seeds.
 Plus, they provide an extra crunchy texture.

-- Go for regular or Greek yogurt depending on thickness desired.
-Regular yogurt is thinner and traditional.
+- Go for regular or Greek yogurt, depending on the desired thickness.
+Regular yogurt is the traditional choice.
 Feel free to use Greek yogurt for a thicker consistency.

-- Seek out the special blend of Indian spices.
+- Don't skip the special blend of Indian spices.
 Chaat masala and roasted ground cumin add a unique zing and savory flavor.
-Look for them in specialty Indian grocery stores or online.

-- If you really can't find chaat masala, 1 teaspoon of lemon or lime juice can be used.
+- If you can't find chaat masala, use 1 teaspoon of lemon or lime juice plus a pinch of black pepper.

 Alice says